When Graphing Your Data It Is Important That You

 Step 6: Refining and Finalizing

-After labeling and annotating the graph, refine and finalize it to ensure that it is clear, accurate, and visually appealing.
+After labeling and annotating the graph, refine and finalize it to see to it that it is clear, accurate, and visually appealing.
 This involves adjusting the scales, colors, and formatting to optimize the graph for readability and impact.

 • Scale Adjustment: Adjust the scales of the axes to accurately reflect the range and distribution of the data.